-Your trailer is equipped with LP tank fill valves called "RV Type I Acme" connection.
+The LP tanks are equipped with fill valve connections "RV Type I Acme".
 The large, green, nylon swivel nut is a right hand thread and is designed for hand operation only.
-It and the bottle shut off valves can be accessed by twisting the two cover lids on top of the cover or sliding the complete cover off the tanks.

 The valve features an internal spring-loaded module that will not allow gas to flow from the cylinder until a positive seal has been made at the connection.
 The valve outlet has 1-5/16" Acme threads on the outlet exterior and female POL, left-handed threads on its interior.
 This feature allows for connection of the new wrenchless, right-handed, Acme RV connection and still accommodates the standard left-handed POL fittings used for filling propane cylinders.